mrharrison2/2020-08-17/2020-08-17/README.md

 - `git log` : shows you your history
     - `git log --oneline` : show you your 1-line version of history

-- `head master tells you what is latest version
+- `head' : tells you what is latest version

+- `git diff` : shows you the differences between versions
+- `git diff --staged' : shows you the differences between versions after you have added to staging area
+- `git commit -m`: "Message"